AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/using-panels/understanding-adobe-analytics-attribution-panel-and-lookback-windows.md

 ---
-title: Understanding [!DNL Adobe] [!DNL Analytics] attribution panel and lookback windows
+title: Understanding Adobe Analytics attribution panel and lookback windows
 description: Learn how to use the attribution panel and lookback window to understand customer behavior and customize how dimension items get credit for success events.
-feature-set: [!DNL Analytics]
+feature-set: Analytics
 feature: Attribution
 role: User
 level: Experienced